sarathsajan/quiztion-questions/README.txt

 Questions for 'Quiztion' competition

-1. deepblue
-2. pewdiepie
-3. elonmusk
-4. In the Realm of Estates(Social Hierarchy of Power), what is considered as the Fifth Estate?
+01. This project was started as a special-purpose chess playing supercomputer that later evolved into Deep Blue and went on to beat the then world chess champion Garry Kasparov.
+What was this project known as?
     a.
+AlphaGo
+    >> b.
+ChipTest
+    c.
+WChess
+    d.
+Stockfish

+02. This Indian music label started its operation in 1983 by selling pirated copies of songs.
+Their YouTube channel overtook Pewdiepie as the most subscribed Youtube channel.
+Which is this private company that trades under the name T-Series?
+    a.
+Saregama India Ltd
+    b.
+Zee Entertainment Enterprises Ltd
+    >> c.
+Super Cassettes Industries Pvt Ltd
+    d.
+Satyam Audios

+03. elonmusk
+04. In the Realm of Estates(Social Hierarchy of Power), what is considered as the Fifth Estate?
+    a.
 Clergy
     b.
 Commoners
     >> c.
 Internet and Social Media
     d.
 Mainstream Journalism

-5. TPB
+05. TPB

-6. Who is considered as the creator of the Stuxnet
+06. Who is considered as the creator of the Stuxnet
     a.
 Sergey Ulasen
     >> b.
 Equation Group
     c.
 Anonymous
     d.
 Julian Assange

-7. To what will you associate "a cat with 5 octopus-like arms" with?
+07. To what will you associate "a cat with 5 octopus-like arms" with?
     a.
 Super Mario
     b.
 Comma AI
     >> c.
 Github
     d.
 Konami

-8. bheem
+08. bheem

-9. Which platform enables the real-time simulation of light rays in games?
+09. Which platform enables the real-time simulation of light rays in games?
     a.
 Nvidia Tegra
     b.
 Google Stadia
     >> c.
 Nvidia RTX
     d.
 Microsoft Azure

 10. This product was developed by C-DAC in response to USA's denial to provide license to India for a particular technology.
-What was the product developed and to what technology did it belong?
+What was the product and to what technology did it belong?
     a.
 GSLV, cryogenic engine
     b.
 Aryabhatta, satellite
     >> c.
 PARAM, supercomputer